password123456/setup-wordpress-with-security-best-practice/README.md

 ![3.2!](/images/3.2.png)

-## 4. Ensure the Plugin File Editor is Disabled
+## 4. Ensure File Editor is Disabled
 If an attacker breaks into a WordPress Administrator account, they can take full control of your website.
 They can edit the coding of your theme and plugins through the built-in "Editor" feature, upload malicious scripts, deface your site, spam your users, and more.

 Common hacks via these editors include SQL injections, SEO spam hacks, and Japanese SEO spam.

 **Audit:**
-- Verify that the file editor in the wp-admin dashboard is disabled.
+- Verify that the file editor is disabled.
 - Check if you can access the editor via Appearance > Editor or Plugins > Plugin Editor.

 **Remediation:**